Nebula Genomics DNA Report for Lung Cancer

 - Blood clots

 Environmental factors, particularly smoking, are the leading risk factor for lung cancer.
-As of 2021, smoking was linked to about 90% of the cases of lung cancer, with many others to secondhand smoke.
+As of 2021, experts linked smoking to about 90% of the cases of lung cancer, with many others to secondhand smoke.
 However, not everyone who smokes will get the disease, which suggests there are other risk factors that can increase or decrease the risk.

 Patients can develop lung cancer even if they have never smoked or stopped smoking.
 In these cases, people usually develop NSCLC as opposed to SCLC.
 Exposure to certain chemicals that influence the disease is the most common risk factor for people who don’t smoke.

-Patients with a family history of the disease may be at a high risk of developing the condition as well.
+Patients with a family history of lung cancer may be at a high risk of developing the condition as well.
 This has less to do with genetics and more to do with cultural influences, such as smoking or living in an area with high air pollution.

 Non-smokers may develop lung cancer at an earlier age.
 The tumors also tend to be different from those that occur in smokers.

-The condition is normally diagnosed in persons 65 and older.
+Doctors normally diagnose the condition in persons 65 and older.
 Persons with higher risk may want to engage in screening on an annual basis at a younger age.
 Screening generally consists of observing the lungs with low-dose CT scans.
 Those who have smoked for many years (whether or not they are currently smoking now) or have other family members with the condition may want to talk with their doctor about this screening.

-If lung cancer is suspected, your doctor may order the following tests:
+If your doctor suspects lung cancer, they may order the following tests:

 Imaging: Normally, the first diagnostic tests performed are x-rays and CT scans.
 These imaging tests will pick up on unusual masses or small legions.